 Here’s a post to send you right back to your glory days as a small child when nothing was better then the large glass of milk in front of you and the awesome straw you may have been lucky enough to score to sip it all up with.

-The moment I saw this on Vittles and Bits I got so excited and knew I had to try it.
+The moment I saw this on Vittles and Bits I got so excited, knowing I had to try it.
 As a kid ( and rather shamelessly still as an adult) nothing is more awesome than an ice cold glass of chocolate milk.
 Whenever we go out for breakfast, we are always given raised eyebrows when we order milk instead of the usual coffee.
 I love milk with spaghetti, tacos, and pizza and will have a glass at least once a day.
 I guess it’s just something I never grew out of.

-The icing on the cake for this one was that I’ve been on a huge blueberry kick this year.
-We know I’m trying to get more fruit into our diets this year as it seems to be so alien in our house, but we work in baby steps here!
+The icing on the cake for this blueberry milk is that I’ve been on a huge blueberry kick this year.
+We know I’m trying to get more fruit into our diets this year, as it seems to be so alien in our house, but we work in baby steps here!